-There are basically 2 options of tattoo cover up jobs.
+There are basically 2 options of tattoo cover-up jobs.
 One is having an old tattoo covered up with a new tattoo.
 Many tattoo artists are becoming quite skilled in doing cover-up jobs, and with a talented cover-up artist, you can end up with a tattoo you’re much happier to live with.
 The price is usually just the price of a regular tattoo.

 The second cover-up option is the use of special make-up creams or patches that temporarily cover the tattoo.
-It can come very handy before an important job interview or a business meeting.
+It can come in very handy before an important job interview or a business meeting.
 You simply place the patch or make-up cream on the area you wish to conceal, and once you come home, easily remove it or wash it away.

 Tattoo Removal Results

 The amount of time required for the removal of a tattoo and the success of the removal varies with each individual.
 Factors influencing this include skin type, location on the body, tattoo color, amount of ink, scarring or tissue change, and layering.
 It also depends on which method has been chosen, and if performed professionally.

 How To Decide On The Right Tattoo Removal Studio?